-- 1. CA certificate and key lifecycle management events, including: - a.1.
-Key generation, backup, storage, recovery, archival, and destruction; and - 1.
+- 1. CA certificate and key lifecycle events, including: - 1.
+Key generation, backup, storage, recovery, archival, and destruction; - 2.
+Certificate requests, renewal, and re-key requests, and revocation; - 3.
+Approval and rejection of certificate requests; - 4.
+Cryptographic device lifecycle management events; - 5.
+Generation of Certificate Revocation Lists and OCSP entries; - 6.
+Introduction of new Certificate Profiles and retirement of existing Certificate Profiles. - 2.
+Subscriber Certificate lifecycle management events, including: - 1.
 Certificate requests, renewal, and re-key requests, and revocation; - 2.
-Approval and rejection of certificate requests: - b.3.
-Cryptographic device lifecycle management events: - 1.
-CA and Generation of Certificate Revocation Lists and OCSP entries;

-- 2. Introduction of new Certificate Profiles and retirement of existing Certificate Profiles. - 2.
-Subscriber Certificate lifecycle management events, including: - e.1.
-Certificate requests, renewal, and re-key requests, and revocation; - d.1.
-All verification activities stipulated in these Requirements and the CA's Certification Practice Statement: - e.
-Date, time, phone number used, persons spoken to, and end results of verification telephone calls; - f.1.
-Acceptance Approval and rejection of certificate requests; Frequency of Processing Log - £1.
-Issuance of Certificates; and - h.1.
+All verification activities stipulated in these Requirements and the CA's Certification Practice Statement; - 3.
+Approval and rejection of certificate requests; - 4.
+Issuance of Certificates; and - 5.
 Generation of Certificate Revocation Lists and OCSP entries. - 3.
-Security events, including: - ∔1.
-Successful and unsuccessful PKI system access attempts; - j.1.
-PKI and security system actions performed; - k.1.
-Security profile changes; - 1.
-Installation, update and removal of software on a Certificate System: - 1-2.
-System crashes, hardware failures, and other anomalies; - m.1.
-Firewall and router activities; and - n.1.
+Security events, including: - 1.
+Successful and unsuccessful PKI system access attempts;

+- 2. PKI and security system actions performed; - 3.
+Security profile changes; - 4.
+Installation, update and removal of software on a Certificate System; - 5.
+System crashes, hardware failures, and other anomalies; - 6.
+Firewall and router activities; and - 7.
 Entries to and exits from the CA facility.

-Log entries records MUST include the following elements:
+Log records MUST include the following elements:

-- 1. Date and time of entryrecord;
+- 1. Date and time of record;

-- 2. Identity of the person making the journal entryrecord; and
+- 2. Identity of the person making the journal record; and

-- 3. Description of the entryrecord.
+- 3. Description of the record.